Cheef Botanicals

 Common Eye Conditions

 You can also get bloodshot and red eyes from eye conditions like dry eyes, wearing contacts, not getting enough sleep, and digital eye strain.
-Digital eye strain is also known as computer vision syndrome
+Digital eye strain is also known as computer vision syndrome.

 The average person spends about seven hours a day in front of their computer, which can lead to eye strain, blurriness, and headaches.
 Ensure you view your computer from a proper distance and have the correct posture to lessen the chance of straining your eyes.